In May 2025, Shopify officially launched one of its most powerful updates…

 The domain name comes right on the heels of Oberlo as our third item cost.

-You need to look the part; you must earn customers’ trust because it’s this way you can make sales.
+You need to look the part; you must earn customers’ trust because it’s only in this way that you can make sales.

-Although when launching Shopify offers you a free myshopify domain name, but to strengthen your brand & legitimize your business in the eyes of customers, it’s best you just get your domain name.
+Although Shopify offers a free myshopify domain name when launching, to strengthen your brand & legitimize your business in the eyes of customers, you should get your own domain name.

 Through Shopify, you can buy a custom domain at only $14 annually, let’s add that to our budget, what do we’ve?

-You can as well connect an existing domain name to shopify igf you dont want to incur the $14 on shopify.
+You can also connect an existing domain name to Shopify if you don’t want to incur the $14 fee on Shopify.

 Courtesy of Shopify, we’ve got an online store in place.
-Oberlo makes it easy to find and sell products, and now we also have a professional domain name, and so our budget is about-give 50 bucks, not bad for a slick store.
+Oberlo makes it easy to find and sell products, and now we also have a professional domain name, so our budget is about 50 bucks, not bad for a slick store.

 So, what do we spend our money on?

-Successful 7-figure dropshippers asserts that it’s unnecessary to spend your money on custom photos, logos, and website design.
+Successful 7-figure dropshippers assert that it’s unnecessary to spend your money on custom photos, logos, and website design.
 And that assertion is correct.

-It’s pointless spending your money on custom photos, logos, and website design, while Shopify can take care of all that.
-Through burst, you can find and use impressive stock pictures for free of charge.
+It’s pointless to spend money on custom photos, logos, and website design when Shopify can handle all of that.
+Through Burst, you can find and use impressive stock pictures for free.

 Sample products

-Once you’ve got a domain name, the cost of sample products forms the next item of expense.
-In your budget, this item cost is exceptionally high.
+Once you’ve got a domain name, the cost of sample products forms the following item of expense.
+In your budget, this item’s price is exceptionally high.

 Dropshipping is phenomenal, and it’s precisely because you don’t have to carry any inventory of the merchandise.

-You don’t control the quality of the items you sell; neither do you control the packaging and not even the shipment times.
+You don’t control the quality of the items you sell, nor the packaging, nor the shipment times.

-You must order sample products as a way for one; you’ll experience the customer journey first-hand and also because you get to inspect suppliers.
+You must order sample products for two reasons: one, you’ll experience the customer journey first-hand; and two, you get to inspect suppliers.

-If you can draw satisfaction from the packaging, shipment times, and the product quality, it’s highly probable that your customers will experience the same.
+If you can draw satisfaction from the packaging, shipment times, and the product quality, your customers will probably experience the same.

-The cost of your products will determine the amount that you set aside for order sample products.
+The cost of your products will determine how much you set aside for order sample products.

-Suppose every one of your product costs says about $20, and you proceed to order samples for five products, then we’re looking at precisely 100 dollars.
+Suppose each of your products costs about $20, and you order samples for five products; we’re looking at precisely $100.

 At this juncture, let’s get back to our tally to set up a dropshipping business that now looks like this: